 The core mechanic

-The centerpiece of Muy is performance recording.
-You select a layer, hit Play, and manipulate its properties while the animation plays.
-Every frame you move through, the new property value is recorded.
+Muy’s animation paradigm is performance recording.
+You select a layer (or layers), press Play, and manipulate their properties while the animation plays.
+With each passing frame, the new property value is recorded.
 When you stop, the animation reflects exactly what you did.

-The interesting design challenge is not the recording itself — it is making the tool invisible enough that the performer stays in flow.
+The interesting design challenge is making the tool invisible enough that the performer stays in flow.

 Try it out